 Electric bikes need charging like any other battery-powered device similar to a mobile phone and charging can take anywhere between 2-8 hours.
 The battery is the core to the working of an e-bike.
 It has an impact on the range, weight, and style of the bike.
 There are mainly 2 types of batteries used.
 One, the SLA or Sealed Lead Acid, popular and cheap but on the downside, they are heavy and bulky, have a low riding range, and shorter life spans of about 100-300 full cycle charges.

 Besides needing more maintenance they also have to be charged immediately after use.
-A better option is the lithium-ion battery which is maintenance-free and lighter in weight, and best of all it has a longer life span of about 800 charges or daily use of 3 years.
-Additionally, its riding range is better and one can travel longer when using the pedal-assist.
+A better option is the lithium-ion battery which is maintenance-free and lighter in weight, and best of all it has a longer life span of about 800 charges or daily use of 2 years.
+Some of the good Ebike use high quality cells which give life of 2000 cycles.